LethalCompanyCommunity/ModdingWiki/docs/extras/about.md

 >
 > Thank you to [everyone else](https://github.com/burritosoftware/GorillaTag-Modding-Guide/graphs/contributors) that contributed to the guide on GitHub.

+?> **Open Source and Privacy**
-?> [You can find this guide on GitHub](https://github.com/burritosoftware/GorillaTag-Modding-Guide).
+[This guide is open source on GitHub](https://github.com/burritosoftware/GorillaTag-Modding-Guide).
 It is licensed under the [ISC License](https://github.com/burritosoftware/GorillaTag-Modding-Guide/blob/master/LICENSE.md).
+Analytics are powered by [GoatCounter](https://burrito.goatcounter.com/), and the site is monetized by [EthicalAds](https://ethicalads.io), both of which **do not track or collect personal data** and are open source.

 >
 > **Developer / Tool Credits**